Are you worried about a child?

 I am worried about a child or young person

-You can call our duty social work teams on the following numbers:
+You can call our duty social work team:

 Protecting children and young people is everyone’s responsibility.
 If you have any worries about a child or young person who you feel is being ill treated you should contact us immediately.
 Children and their parents may need help urgently.